Squiggle7744/SquiggleVision/README.md

 # About

-SquiggleVision is a superior full-screen squiggle discovery and appreciation experience that is currently desktop-only.
+SquiggleVision is a superior full-screen squiggle discovery and viewing experience that is currently desktop-only.

 ## Motivations